kailee0422/RNN-Transformer/HW2/Implementation/README.md

 # How to Run Inference

-If you want to make predictions using a trained model, you can use the `inference.py` or `inference_assignment.py` script.The main difference between these two files is the output format.
+If you want to make predictions using a trained model, you can use the `inference.py` or `inference_assignment.py` script running in cmd or VS Code.The main difference between these two files is the output format.
 Check below for more details.

 ##  inference.py